abuseofnotation/category-theory-illustrated/_chapters/01_set.md

 ![Set of boolean values](../01_set/boolean.svg)

-Another very basic set in programming is the set of keyboard characters, or `Char`.
+Another very basic set that is used in programming is the set of keyboard characters, or `Char`.
 Characters are actually used rarely by themselves and mostly as parts of sequences.

 ![Set of characters](../01_set/char.svg)

-Most of the types of programming are composite types &mdash; they are a combination of the primitive ones that are listed here.
+Most of the types that are used in programming are *composite* types ---  they are a combination of the primitive ones that are listed here.
 Again, we will cover these later.

 **Question:** What is the type equivalent of subsets in programming?